 The anti-microbial properties of silver have been studied by researchers for years.
 It kills many kinds of germs.
-It is used to treat public water systems in some places, used in the space stations to kill germs, and in hospitals, etc.

 While we cannot guarantee this mask will kill disease for legal reasons, it does provide a helpful layer in your fight against germs!
 The less germs your body has to fight off the better.

 Great for flu season, air travel, going in public places, etc.